jarekbryk/compbioftw/README.md

 - [Data Visualization: A practical introduction](https://socviz.co) by Kieran Healy
 - Also check [The R Graph Gallery](http://r-graph-gallery.com/ggplot2-package.html)

-GitHub files from Vince’s book (there are some useful comments about setting up the Terminal etc.): [Vince Buffalo’s GitHub account](https://github.com/vsbuffalo) and his [book-related files on GitHub](https://github.com/vsbuffalo/bds-files).

 ### A good book to learn Python

 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com) by Al Sweigart.
 The link leads to a free online version, but there are also [a hard copy](http://amzn.eu/duMXVW8) and [an ebook version](https://www.nostarch.com/automatestuff) available.